DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + To handle notification routing to the right scene, you set a target content identifier on either `UNNotificationContent`, `UIApplicationShortcutItem` or `NSUserActivity`.
 - Full multitasking support.
 - Home screen quick action support.
+- If you support `PencilKit`, include your own undo and redo buttons in a [compact environment][21].
+    + Additionally, ensure the system-wide double tap gesture doesn't modify any content if it's been customized by your app.
+    + Using `UIPencilInteraction`, handle double tap actions and respect `preferredTapAction` if it's set.
+    + In compact size classes, you don't obscure content from the docked tool picker by leveraging `toolPickerFramesObscuredDidChange(_ toolPicker: PKToolPicker)`.
+    + You deliver your drawing to the screen shot service using `UIScreenshotServiceDelegate`.
 - If you offer a sign in, Sign in with Apple is included.
     + If you don't, offer [password autofill][22].
 - Spotlight search and indexing support.